 DIRECTOR OF PRO SCOUTING

-Ryan Stewart is entering his seventh season with the Chicago Blackhawks and his first as Director of Pro Scouting.
-Stewart joined the Blackhawks prior to the 2006-07 season as a Video Coach and served as Assistant Coach in the 2007-08 campaign.
-He then joined the scouting staff as an Amateur Scout from 2008-10 and as a Pro Scout from 2010-12.
+Ryan Stewart is in his 10th season with the Chicago Blackhawks and his fourth as Director of Pro Scouting.
+Stewart joined the Blackhawks prior to the 2006-07 season as a Video Coach and served as Assistant Coach in 2007-08.
+He then joined the scouting staff as an Amateur Scout from 2008 to 2010 and as a Pro Scout from 2010 to 2012.

-Stewart and his wife, Lindsay, reside in Simpsonville, S.C., with their three children: son Owen, and daughters Langley and Kylie Jo.
+Stewart and his wife, Lindsay, reside in Simpsonville, S.C., with their son, Owen, and daughters, Langley and Kylie Jo.